AnbalaganD/Foodie/Readme.md

 ### Service extension

 Service extension give the opportunity to modify notification content before delivery to user.
 We can use this opportunity to modify notification content.
-Remote notification payload we must include `mutable-content: 1` within aps object. otherwise service extension not work.
+Remote notification payload we must include `mutable-content: 1` within apns object otherwise service extension not work.

 ###  Content extension